mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/gcp/_index.md

     "coldstart_gcp_bylanguage"
     "Typical cold start durations per language" >}}

-JavaScript and Go functions load within **1-2 seconds**.
+Go functions are currently the fastest to start: usually, they take less than 1.5 seconds.
+JavaScript functions are almost as fast, but the distribution has a longer tail.
 Python functions are currently slower, but they might improve towards the GA release date.

 View detailed distributions: [Cold Start Duration per Language](/serverless/coldstarts/gcp/languages).